ilNubis/Rule34/README.md

 link. tree, html = r34.connect(r34.build(["some tags"]))
 ```
 ### > lastPage(self) -> int
+This method allows you to obtain the maximum number of available pages for the selected tags

 ### > setPage(self, tags: list[str, str] = None, nPage: int = None) -> None
+This method allows you to set the tags for the page you can navigate to

 ### > getIdFromUrl(self, url: str) -> str
+This method allows you to extract the ID from a post link

 ### > getTagsFromUrl(self, url: str) -> str
+This method allows you to extract the tags from a search link

 ### > getNpageFromUrl(self, url: str) -> int
+This method allows you to extract the page number

 ### > getPosts(self) -> list[PostData, PostData]
+This method allows you to obtain the list of all posts on the selected page

 ### > getPostsFromPage(self, nPage: int = None) -> list[PostData, PostData]
+This method allows you to obtain the list of all posts by selecting a page

 ### > getPostsFormPages(self, page: list[int, int]) -> dict[str:list[PostData, PostData]]
 This method allows accessing different pages at same time